kubernetes/enhancements/keps/sig-node/5018-dra-adminaccess/README.md

 admin namespace label.

 ### Kube-controller-manager Changes

-In pkg/controller/resourceclaim/controller.go, process `ResourceClaim` in `syncClaim` function to check for the `adminAccess` field and the feature gate enablement to ensure the field can be set.

 // TODO: what part of claim.Status.Allocation should be updated? e.g.
 AdminAccess is part of `DeviceRequestAllocationResult` but need to set it for